 They already had the gravel cars going by the time the Ad Building contingent descended.
 First thing first, everyone could see that much.
 If they lost the truss bridge they lost the railroad loop, the key to plugging the river; they would lose the entire dam schedule, they would lose all advantage over the river for Christ knew how long.
 Thirty timely railcars of gravel, dumped on the weak side of the cracked concrete pier to temporarily shore it up, saved them from that at least for the moment.
 But now came the question of holding together both the bridge's underpinning and the channel shoulder of the dam until they could get the river plugged.
 Owen and Sangster and everybody in the vicinity nervously sized up the Corps officers as the briefing was convened there at the river.
 Colonel Pemberton appeared to be wishing for the Philippines.
 Major Santee looked a little smirky, as he often did when things went wrong.
 The colonel made short work of discussion.
-"What about this, Duff?"
-What about what?
-What the floodwater did along here, so that neither I nor God Almighty can guarantee you that chunk of earthfill won't move some more, won't cave off and take the bridge with it, in one chance in five that we'd get the highest water of the whole project this spring, but that's exactly the cenefabitching thing we did get?
+"What about this, Duff?" won't move some more, won't cave off and take the bridge with it, in the next four days or the next four minutes?
+That there was only, what, this spring, but that's exactly the constabiliting thing we did get?
 Or that what I most want right now, the one thing I can think of to maybe stabilize the fill that's slipped, is to have high water up against it again?
 What are you going to think of any of my whats, Colonel?
 Owen took the deep, deep breath needed to go for broke.